 That scene in Secret Superstar where the tiny girl is peeking through the door and sees her parents fight?
 That was me.
 I remember seeing my parents fight, which went on till I was 16, and the domestic violence that mum went through.

 Mum later sold her jewellery to put me through boarding school.
 I recall standing at the window at school waiting for mum to drive up in a car like the parents of other kids but she always came in an auto.
-Finally when I enrolled for engineering, mum bought a car.
+Finally when I enrolled in engineering, mum bought a car.
 Now, the fights at home were about reversing and parking our car the perfect way.
 My mental health issues could have started in my childhood but I only realised about it as an adult.

 What is the baggage from a background like this?

 I also get hassled when people who don’t know me pass judgement and somebody comes and tells me “so and so said this about you.”
 Know what?
 As an artist, it’s all about happiness and pranks for me.
 But at home, I’m quiet and to myself, either talking to mum or on my PSP.
 I’m happy to say I’ve made peace with my past and the skeletons have long been buried.

 You’ve also battled depression.
 What gave you the strength to cope with it and also open up?

 Deepika Padukone’s sister Anisha is a good friend and the first time I spoke about depression it was at their Live Love Laugh foundation.
 Depression started when I was 21.
 I was doing radio in Dubai and was battling impatience and anxiety.
 Being a show producer, I wanted to get behind the mic but instead was giving content to the RJ.